falkr/ttm4115/pages/prep-statemachines.md

 ---
 type: figure
 source: figures/statemachines/blinking-timer.svg
+caption: "Two state machines that together realize a blinking timer.
+One takes care of the timer, the other one of blinking the lights.
+Both communicate using messages."
 ---

-Now we _could_ build a single state machine for it, which handles the 10 minutes timeout and the 1 sec blinking at the same time.
+We _could_ build a single state machine for it, which handles the 10 minutes timeout and the 1 sec blinking at the same time.
 But imagine that the timer has more complicated functions, like restarting, pausing, or it would be an entire different application with more functions to integrate.
-Then it comes in very handy that you can start and stop a sub-function such as blinking a light just by sending messages to it from another machine.
+Then it helps to reduce complexity when you can start and stop a sub-function such as blinking a light just by sending messages to it from another machine.

 ## Traces

 Once you get more experienced with state machines, you will be able to simulate them in your head, just by figuring out the sequences in which the different events may happen.
-Since at any time, more than one event could happen, the same state machine could create many different sequences of events, also called **traces**.
+Since at any time more than one event could happen, the same state machine could create many different sequences of events, also called **traces**.
 When you will design state machines, it means to get control over all of these traces, so that in the end, any possible behavior (that means, any possible trace of events) is okay for the system.
 State machines hence describe **complete behavior**.
 (We will later see how another diagram type, interactions, describe usually only partial behavior.)
 For state machines, this means that what they don't describe, they can't do.

 By looking at a state machine, we can write down possible sequences of events.
 Lets just write down **one** trace of events that can happen when we activate the spaghetti timer.
 We just write down the events regarding the main machine **Blinking 10 min Timer**, and do so by listing the sequence of all triggers and actions as they happen: